jongio/memealyzer/README.md

    1. Open the repo in VS Code `code memealyzer`
    1. Hit F1, then select "Remote Containers - Open Folder in Container"

-   We use the Azure CLI to perform resource deployment and configuration.
-The scripts below will automatically prompt you to login to the Azure CLI and set your active Azure subscription.

-   You can set the `SUBSCRIPTION_ID` environment variable in the `.env` file if you don't want to be prompted every time you run these scripts.

 ### 2. Provision Azure Resources

-   This will provision all the required Azure resources with Bicep and run the app locally with Tye.
+   This will provision all the required Azure resources with Bicep.

    - `./provision.sh {BASENAME}`